yeokm1/doschgpt/README.md

 This program is heavily based on sample code in the DOS networking [MTCP library](http://brutmanlabs.org/mTCP/).
 The program also requires a [DOS Packet Driver](https://en.wikipedia.org/wiki/PC/TCP_Packet_Driver) to be loaded and MTCP to be set for the machine/VM.

+To reduce coding complexity and memory usage, the app only sends the previous request/reply set together with the current request to provide the conversational context to the model instead of the entire conversation history.
+Do notify me if you believe this is an issue for you.

-**This program was written in a short time as a toy project.
-It has not been vigorously tested thus is NOT meant for "production" use.**
+**This program was written in a short time as a toy project.** It has not been vigorously tested thus is **NOT** meant for "production" use.

 ## Using the application